KimReachna/computer-practice/labs/README.md

 ## Course: Computer workshop on statistical data analysis/Module2/Year4

+During this laboratory work, I repeated all the tasks in preliminary information and solving independent works.

 ### Laboratory work №1: Julia.
 Installation and configuration.
 Basic principles
 The main goal of this work is to prepare a workspace and tools for working with the Julia programming language, and use the simplest examples to learn